5trawb3rry/VaporWeather/README.md

 A weather website that uses openweather API, script.js is for the main api working, script2 is for gemini, and barchart.js is for the 3 weather charts.
-Be sure to include your own API key in the script and script2 files.
-Api keys for gemini and open weather
+Be sure to include your own API key in the script and script2 files (Api keys for gemini and open weather)